 “It’s ok.
 I’m not doing anything where I need it quiet, or anything.”

-Liz Williams and Tara Nowell lived in room 222.
+Liz Williams and Tina Nowell lived in room 222.
 Ramon Quintero had been Liz’s boyfriend since the middle of fall quarter, and he spent so much more time in Liz’s room than he did in his own room that he had moved the sign with his name on it from the door to his actual room on the third floor to Liz’s door.
-Tara had some kind of music-making software on her computer that Ramon liked to play with, and I was used to hearing this kind of loud music from down the hall by now.
+Tina had some kind of music-making software on her computer that Ramon liked to play with, and I was used to hearing this kind of loud music from down the hall by now.
 I did not mind, as long as it was quiet when I was trying to sleep.

 A few days earlier, I had been sitting in Liz’s room, and Ramon was talking about his music.
 “I want to do a reggae version of Come Together,” he said.